 If I’m really on my game, I’ll start a load of laundry on my way into the kitchen.

 I would have been lost without my morning routine this year.
-These are minimum household chores that I decided years ago to prioritize for my home.
+These are the minimum household chores that I decided years ago to prioritize for my home.

 And thank goodness I had this routine, this habit, to fall back on when I felt like everything was shifting and changing and there was not enough time no matter where I’d run around the house looking.